Unintentional Excessive Benefits

 To avoid that possibility, set up an accountable reimbursement policy and follow the strict guidelines for that plan.

-Paying the pastor's utility bills or other personal expenses and not including those amounts in his gross wages is private inurement.
+Paying the director or pastor's utility bills or other personal expenses and not including those amounts in his gross wages is private inurement.
 See this article on Pastor Sentenced to 37 Months for Church and Ministry Commingling.
 A better way to bless your pastor is to set up an appropriate housing allowance.
 In some instances you can designate your pastor's entire compensation as a housing allowance.

 Another example of private inurement could be paying a pastor a percentage of the general fund offerings and not setting a cap on the amount.
 See this page on minister’s compensation.